-ranging from one to several years.
+There is little agreement in the existing literature on how to measure growth, and scholars have used a variety of different measures.
+These measures include, for example, growth of sales, employees, assets, profit, equity, and others (see Davidsson, & Wiklund, 2000).
+Moreover, the time span, over which growth is analyzed in the literature, varies considerably, and ranges from one to several years.
 Also, growth has been measured in absolute or relative terms.
-Perhaps the most common means of operationalizing firm growth is through relatively objective and measurable characteristics - such as growth in sales turnover, total assets and employment growth.
-These measures are relatively uncontroversial (methodologically) and data tend to be easily available, increasing the scope for cross-study comparability (Freel & Robson, 2004).
-In this study we use three growth models to examine more accurately the effect of the explanatory variables on a firm's growth and performance - growth in sales revenues, employment and total assets.15
+Perhaps the most common means of operationalizing firm growth is through relatively objective and measurable characteristics - such as growth in sales revenues, total assets and employment.
+These measures are relatively uncontroversial (methodologically) and data tend to be easily available, increasing the scope for cross-study comparability (Freel, & Robson, 2004).
+In this study we use three models to examine more accurately the effect of the explanatory variables on a firm's growth and performance - growth in sales revenues, employment and total assets.12

-Explanatory variables
+Explanatory Variables

-In this study we have selected several variables that the empirical literature (see Honjo & Haranda, 2006; Wiboonchutikula, 2002; Wiklund, Patzelt & Shepherd, 2009; Sogorb-Mira, 2005; Hall, Hutchinson & Michaelas, 2000 and 2006; Garcia-Teruel & Martinez-Solano, 2008) suggests are important growth determinants.
-Table 2 shows summarized description of the dependent and explanatory variables used in the empirical analysis and their expected impact on firm growth.
+In this study we have selected several variables that the empirical literature (see Honjo, & Haranda, 2006; Wiboonchutikula, 2002; Wiklund et al., 2009; Sogorb-Mira, 2005; Hall et al., 2000 and 2006; Garcia-Teruel, & Martinez-Solano, 2008, Beck et al., 2005) suggests are important growth determinants.
+Table 2 shows summarized description of the dependant and explanatory variables used in the empirical analysis and their expected impact on firm growth.